Fall 2019 Edition

 Up to Date Road Closure Status

 The Parkway is open 365 days a year – weather permitting.
-It’s always wise to check the Real Time Road Closure Map before getting on the road to ensure your selected route is open.
+It’s always wise to check the Road Closure Chart before getting on the road to ensure your selected route is open.
 Windy conditions and resulting downed limbs, unexpected road maintenance detours, and complications of mountainous terrain in sudden overnight downpours, or even an isolated snowstorm in higher elevations as temperatures cool off can all close the road unexpectedly.
-If a short area is closed and you’d like to continue on your way around the closure, use our Interactive Parkway Map to see all the Access Points on and off the Parkway and what highways they intersect.
-The stretch of road on the BRP that had been closed near Roanoke, VA is open now.
+If a short area is closed and you’d like to continue on your way around the closure, use our Interactive Parkway Map to see the major Access Points on and off the Parkway and what highways they intersect.

 Spotty Cell Coverage

-Cell reception (and WiFi or data connections) can be spotty in the mountains.
+Cell reception (and Wi-Fi or data connections) can be spotty in the mountains.
 Be prepared with maps in all formats.
-Download our free Blue Ridge Parkway Travel Planner app for access to maps even when you don’t have a cell signal.
+Download our free Blue Ridge Parkway Travel Planner mobile app for access to maps even when you don’t have a cell signal.

 Paper maps are good to have on hand, too.
-If you’re a AAA member, you can pick up our publications at your local AAA office anywhere in the country.
-We provide them with both our brochure-size Blue Ridge Parkway Map (popular with motorcyclists for its handy size) and our Blue Ridge Parkway Directory & Travel Planner, with milepost-by-milepost travel info and maps by region.
+If you’re a AAA member, you can ask for our publications at your local AAA office anywhere in the country.
+We offer a brochure-size Blue Ridge Parkway Map (popular with motorcyclists for its handy size) and our Blue Ridge Parkway Travel Planner, with milepost-by-milepost travel info and maps by region.
+If your AAA office doesn’t have them in stock, ask them to request the materials from us.
+You can also request materials directly from us via our online form.

 Plan ahead as much as possible with the resources available on our website.
 It’s especially important when traveling in the vicinity of the Parkway in October to have lodging reservations in advance.
-Hotels, cabins and B&Bs often book months in advance and this is not a time to leave this part to chance check-in when you arrive.
-You can use the Interactive Map’s Lodging filter to see what’s along the way of your planned route and contact innkeepers in advance to reserve.
+Hotels, cabins and B&Bs often book months in advance and it’s best to not leave this part to chance when you arrive.
+You can use the Interactive Map‘s Lodging filter to see what’s along the way of your planned route and contact innkeepers in advance to reserve.

 If you’re interested in camping on the Parkway itself or stopping off at a designated picnic area (or traveling with kids or others who need ready access to restrooms), you’ll want to keep the Blue Ridge Parkway Facilities Schedule in mind.
 These sites are maintained by Blue Ridge Parkway – NPS and operate on a seasonal schedule.
 The operational season ends for most of these as Fall draws to a close, and can vary from year to year and stop to stop.
-Many facilities are open until November 3 this year but it’s a good idea to take a look at the 2019 BRP facility schedule.
+Most facilities close at the end of October, but it’s a good idea to take a look at the NPS facility schedule before traveling.
 A few visitor centers are open year-round.

 Even after Parkway facilities close, communities accessible just off the Parkway offer ample opportunities for pit stops, food, local brews, things to do, regional visitor centers, and everything else you need along your travels.